Vietnam.vn - Nền tảng quảng bá Việt Nam

 A corner of the communal house yard.

 Mr. Luu Van Sang, a local resident, said: “I have lived in Dinh hamlet for nearly 60 years.
-Since I was a child, my mother has taken me to the communal house to worship and watch tuong and hát bội.
+Since I was little, my mother took me to worship the communal house and watch Tuong and Hat Boi performances.
 In the past, the Ky Yen Festival had a big year, lasting 3-4 days.
-In the yard, people covered many stalls to sell things and play games, and in the communal house, there was hát bội...
-It is the same now.
-Although I am not eager to eat a feast or play games or watch a play, I am still excited because these days, relatives, brothers, and friends from far away gather, we get to meet each other, talk about business, children, and health, so we are very happy.”
+In the yard, people covered many stalls to sell things and play games, and in the communal house, they sang Tuong...
+It's the same now.
+Although I'm not eager to eat, play games or watch performances, I still feel excited because these days, relatives, brothers and friends from far away gather, we get to meet each other, talk about business, children and grandchildren, and health, so we're very happy."

-Ms. Mong Huong took us around the inside and outside of the communal house and proudly shared: “The Kieng Phuoc Communal House Festival Committee is very organized and enthusiastic.
-Every day, there are people cleaning, tidying up, burning incense, and taking care of the ornamental plants around.
+Ms. Mong Huong took us around the inside and outside of the communal house and proudly shared: “The Kieng Phuoc Communal House's Organizing Committee is very organized and enthusiastic.
+Every day, there are people cleaning, tidying, burning incense, and taking care of the surrounding ornamental plants.
 The communal house is always open, so local people, or those from far away, can stop by the communal house to burn incense at any time.
-Looking forward, the Communal House Festival Committee will continue to call for contributions to complete some of the communal house's projects.”
+Looking forward, the Communal House's Organizing Committee will continue to call for contributions to complete some of the communal house's projects.”

 NGOC LE